-- 1. In situations where there is concern that recipient phones will block all non-identified calls or the researcher wants the number to be displayed, subjects should be advised during the initial contact as to: - a.
+- 1. It is highly recommended that when using a personal phone, the 67 feature be utilized when placing the call to prevent the actual cell phone number from being displayed. - In situations where there is concern that recipient phones will block all non-identified calls or the researcher wants the number to be displayed, subjects should be advised during the initial contact as to: - a.
 How they will be contacted and - b.
-By whom so they will recognize the calls. - 2.
+By whom so they will recognize the calls. - 3.
 It is important to remember to only use cell phones where appropriate confidentiality can be maintained.
 Calls should not be made in public locations where privacy cannot be maintained.